seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Take thou that too, with multiplying bans!
 Timon will to the woods; where he shall find
 The unkindest beast more kinder than mankind.
-The gods confound–hear me, you good gods all–
+The gods confound--hear me, you good gods all--
 The Athenians both within and out that wall!
 And grant, as Timon grows, his hate may grow
 To the whole race of mankind, high and low!
 Amen.